zama-ai/concrete/docs/guides/tfhers/README.md

-# TFHE-rs Compatibility
+# TFHE-rs Interoperability

 This guide explains how to combine Concrete and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) computations together.
 This allows you to convert ciphertexts from Concrete to TFHE-rs, and vice versa, and to run a computation with both libraries without requiring a decryption.

 ## Overview

-There are differences between Concrete and TFHE-rs, so ensuring compatibility between them involves more than just data serialization.
-To achieve compatibility, we need to consider two main aspects.
+There are differences between Concrete and TFHE-rs, so ensuring interoperability between them involves more than just data serialization.
+To achieve interoperability, we need to consider two main aspects.

 #### Encoding differences